kubedb/docs/docs/guides/redis/autoscaler/storage/redis.md

 - `spec.storage.standalone.trigger` specifies that storage autoscaling is enabled for this database.
 - `spec.storage.standalone.usageThreshold` specifies storage usage threshold, if storage usage exceeds `60%` then storage autoscaling will be triggered.
 - `spec.storage.standalone.scalingThreshold` specifies the scaling threshold.
 Storage will be scaled to `50%` of the current amount.
-- It has another field `spec.storage.replicaSet.expansionMode` to set the opsRequest volumeExpansionMode, which support two values: `Online` & `Offline`.
+- It has another field `spec.storage.standalone.expansionMode` to set the opsRequest volumeExpansionMode, which support two values: `Online` & `Offline`.
 Default value is `Online`.

 Let's create the `RedisAutoscaler` CR we have shown above,